 The Sweetheart Plant isn't bothered about humidity levels so you needn't be either.

-Only a little feeding is required if the plant is small or exists as a single leaf, twice a year at most.
-If you have an older plant or that single leaf is throwing out new shoots you can feed a little more.
+Only a little feeding is required if the plant is small or exists as a single leaf.
+Twice a year at most.
+If you've an older plant or that single leaf is throwing out new shoots you can feed a little more.
 Even then though you don't need to be doing it more than four times a year.
 The Sweetheart Plant is not a very heavy feeder.

 Most temperatures you find indoors are fine.
 Growth will slow or stop if things get cool so you will need a range of between 18°C - 27°C / 65°F - 80°F for optimal growing temperatures.